 But you should not be afraid to use such a light.
 After all, everything happens for the first time.
 And without mistakes, the creative process does not exist, right?
 If you use back light in photography correctly, it can make photos genuinely magical and bring them to life.

-In addition, if you are a beginner and have made a mistake, you can always fix the exposure settings with photo editing tools.
+In addition, if you are a beginner and have made a mistake, you can always fix the exposure settings with photo editing tools like photo light adjustment online.
 One of the best ways is to use Luminar Neo.
-This intelligent AI software allows you to illuminate dark areas and fix overexposed backgrounds in a few clicks.

 At the same time, you have complete control over the shot's exposure thanks to the Relight AI tool, which forms a 3D model of the space to achieve even better results.
 This way, you can perfectly balance the background and foreground and set different light sources to make your backlight pictures look as realistic as possible.